-Fitness instructors, professional fitness models and anyone else who just wants to document their physical gains are all great examples of people who can benefit from a fitness shoot.
+Fitness photoshoots offer a range of benefits to various individuals, including fitness instructors, professional fitness models, and anyone dedicated to their physical development.
+Here are some examples of people who can benefit from a fitness shoot:

 How to choose a photographer to capture your fitness photos

-It’s for this reason, I believe it’s best to hire a fitness photographer who also has an interest in fitness.
-Hiring a fellow athlete usually provides better posing feedback because they are familiar with making mind muscle connections during their training.
+For this reason, it’s recommended to hire a fitness photographer who shares your passion for fitness.
+Choosing a fellow athlete often results in better posing feedback, as they can draw from their own experiences with mind-muscle connections during training.

-The photo to the left (above on mobile) is a fitness selfie of yours truly circa May 2022.
+The photo on the right (below on mobile) is a fitness selfie of yours truly, taken in January 2023.

 Fitness Photoshoot Preparation: How to prepare your appearance